Dancy’s two free throws lift West over O’Fallon in battle of coaching brothers

 “Any win in the Southwestern Conference on the road is a big win,” Joe Muniz said.
 “This was a big win for our guys to get off the little slide that we were on.
 We did enough to win the game.
 We’ve got a lot of room for improvement and a long way to go, but I was pleased to walk out of here with a win.
 O’Fallon played awfully hard, never gave up.”

 West overcame 19 turnovers against O’Fallon’s pressure on all points of the court.
-The Maroons shot 55 percent from the field (22-of-40).
-The Panthers committed 12 turnovers and shot 38 percent (21-of-56).
+The Maroons shot 55 percent from the field (22-for-40).
+The Panthers committed 12 turnovers and shot 38 percent (21-for-56).

 Top performers